 To allow for optimal daylight penetration, the balconies here are made of ultra-strong concrete just 7 cm thick.
 From the balconies, some of which cantilever three metres, residents enjoy a wonderful view of Utrecht and surroundings.
 A huge opening on the tenth floor frames this fantastic view.

 The materials applied to the inner facade planes contrast starkly with the outer facades, enhancing the plasticity of the building.
-Railings in yellow glass and champagne-coloured frames mean that, even when the weather isn’t great, De Verkenner still has a sunny and sparkling appearance that radiates throughout the neighbourhood.
+Railings in yellow glass and champagne-coloured frames mean that, even when the weather isn’t great, residential tower De Verkenner still has a sunny and sparkling appearance that radiates throughout the neighbourhood.

 Roses & Concrete Artwork

 As an architecture office, Mei supports the inclusion of art in buildings.
 For the art project ‘Roses & Concrete’ at De Verkenner – 13,000 ceramic tiles with lines of poetry in the facade – Mei therefore commissioned visual artist Milou van Ham.
 She had previously added a layer to the ‘4 Worlds’ residential building by Mei in Spijkenisse.
-Here she incorporated hundreds of words that convey the identity of Spijkenisse in the facade and balcony elements.
-For De Verkenner, Milou worked with poet Tsead Bruinja.
+Here she incorporated hundreds of words that convey the identity of Spijkenisse in the façade and balcony elements.
+For residential tower De Verkenner, Milou worked with poet Tsead Bruinja.
 The 16 lines of poetry form a poetic reflection on friendships and relations.
 These mini-stories concern ordinary events and real people.
 They deal with living together in a house, a building, a neighbourhood or a city in the past, present and future.

-The ceramic tiles are inserted into the facade elements randomly.
+The ceramic tiles are inserted into the façade elements randomly.
 As a result, the way you read the lines and connect them to one another is different to a poem where the sequence is fixed.
 In passing, you can read the lines in isolation, separately from the other tiles.
 Together they form a varied and exciting composition.

 Since Dutch politics has restricted project development by housing corporations, De Verkenner is for the present the last construction project with private housing for corporation Mitros.
 Client Mitros is particularly pleased: it is a wonderful building and all dwellings were rented before completion.